epimorphics/qonsole/README.md

 ## Developer Notes

-In order to get started, you'll want to install Grunt's command line interface (CLI) globally.[^1]
+Optional: If you plan to run `grunt` directly, you can install Grunt's command-line interface (CLI) globally.
+If you use the Make targets documented below (`make assets`), a local Grunt will be used via npm, so a global install isn't required.

 ```sh
 npm install -g grunt-cli
 ```

-This will put the grunt command in your system path, allowing it to be run from any directory.
+This will put the `grunt` command in your system path, allowing it to be run from any directory.[^1]

 >[!Note]
 > Installing grunt-cli does not install the Grunt task runner!
 The job